Chicago weather: Winter Storm Warning, Winter Storm Watch in effect for multiple counties; 1.2K+ flights canceled

 Waves along the lakefront could reach as high as 12 to 15 feet, maybe even more.

-Much of Elliott Park in Evanston is underwater after heavy rains driven by strong wind gusts flood the area.
+Much of Elliott Park in Evanston is underwater after heavy rains driven by strong wind gusts flooded the area.

 It's even worse along the North Shore, where whipped up waves batter the lakefront.